galoryber/GTInject/README.md

   - for each technique, build in as many call categories as possible
 - Build 400 series logic : *novel injection methods*
   - 400 series breaks the 3 primitives - determine flow and if additional modules are needed
-- In the Alertable Threads function - bring in integrity
-  - filter based on AppContainers - have option to show all anyway
 - Better ReadMe
   - usage video
-- Add Sleep / Delay function
-  - determine where delay should happen ... set to a static value 30 seconds, sleep between memory allocation and thread execution? or between each API call?
-  - add Jitter/multiplier? so user selects 10 seconds, 3x and it will wait at least 10 seconds, and up to 30 seconds between execution?
-  - worth the extra arguments?